 Khotang

-Khotang district lies in the eastern part of Nepal, and it borders Solukhumbu, Okhaldunga and Bhojpur districts.
-This district is rich in natural beauty as terraced land, high hills and green forests are abundant here.
-It is rich in terms of biodiversity and is home to different species of flora and fauna.
+Khotang district lies in the eastern part of Nepal, and it borders Solukhumbu, Okhaldunga, and Bhojpur districts.
+This district is rich in natural beauty with terraced land, high hills, and green forests in abundance.
+It boasts rich biodiversity and is home to different species of flora and fauna.

 Kirant Rais are the dominant inhabitants of this district.
 However, people of different ethnicities live here.
-Around 75 per cent of the population is involved in farming.
-Potato, wheat, barley, rice, millet and maize etc., are the major crops of the district.
-Local people are also into livestock farming.
-They rear animals like cows, buffalo, goats, sheep, horses etc., for household use.
-People following Hinduism, Buddhism, Christianity live in perfect harmony here.
+Around 75 per cent of the population is engaged in farming.
+Potato, wheat, barley, rice, millet, and maize are the major crops of the district.
+Locals also raise livestock such as cows, buffaloes, goats, sheep, and horses for household use.
+People following Hinduism, Buddhism, and Christianity live here in perfect harmony.

 More Information

 Halesi is the most popular tourist destination in the country.
-Situated at an altitude of 1,355 meters above sea level, Halesi lies 185 kilometres southeast of Mount Everest.
-The main shrine lies in the cave 67 feet below the land surface.
-It is revered as a religious place by both Hindus and Buddhists.
-The half-moon shaped entrance faces toward the east.
-The cave is a round shape with a diameter of around 193 feet.
-There is a separate cave beneath the main shelter.
-People believe that the Halesi Cave has been dwelling for more than 6000 years.
+Situated at an altitude of 1,355 meters above sea level, Halesi lies 185 kilometers southeast of Mount Everest.
+The main shrine lies in a cave 67 feet below the surface and is revered by both Hindus and Buddhists.
+The half-moon-shaped entrance faces the east, and the round cave spans about 193 feet in diameter.
+A separate cave lies beneath the main shelter.
+People believe the Halesi Cave has been inhabited for more than 6,000 years.

 Conclusion

-Salpa Pokhari (3414 meters), which lies on the boundary of Solukhumbu, Khotang and Bhojpur districts, is a popular pilgrimage site.
-Similarly, Panch Pokhari (4200 meters), which lies on the lap of Mera Peak, is another critical pilgrimage for people in nearby districts.
-These lakes wear a festive look during Janai Purnima, which falls on the full moon day of August, drawing visitors from nearby communities.
-During this festival, one can enjoy the distinctive culture and tradition of the Rai, Tamang and Sherpa people.
+Salpa Pokhari (3,414 meters), located on the boundary of Solukhumbu, Khotang, and Bhojpur, is a popular pilgrimage site.
+Likewise, Panch Pokhari (4,200 meters), nestled on the lap of Mera Peak, is another important pilgrimage site for people in nearby districts.
+These lakes turn festive during Janai Purnima, attracting visitors from surrounding communities to witness the unique culture and tradition of the Rai, Tamang, and Sherpa people.

-Khotang district is rich in terms of natural beauty, culture, tradition, custom and lifestyle of locals.
-It has the potential to welcome tourists from all over the world.
-One can enjoy pure wilderness trekking while in Khotang.
-For three weeks, the trail passes through temples, monasteries, dense forests, green hills, mighty rivers, and beautiful settlements.
-The walk begins from a flight to Lamidanda or a drive to Halesi, Kathmandu and ends in Phaplu airstrip.
-Or you can continue to the popular classic Everest trekking route toward Jiri and Shivalaya.
+Khotang is blessed with natural beauty, diverse culture, rich traditions, and a simple rural lifestyle.
+It holds immense potential to attract tourists from across the globe.
+Trekkers can enjoy untouched wilderness as they pass through temples, monasteries, dense forests, rivers, and picturesque villages over a three-week trail.
+The trek begins with a flight to Lamidanda or a drive to Halesi from Kathmandu and ends at Phaplu airstrip—or it can continue along the classic Everest route via Jiri and Shivalaya.

 Photo Courtesy: https://goo.gl/0uLxgz